rishabh1403/test-status/content/posts/life/2018/09/New-Mornings-New-Subscribers.md

 Hey everyone, thank you so much for your support on my YouTube Channel as well as on blog over here.
 It's been a month since I started writting and I am loving it.
 The initial periods were tough and went very slow, however this just feels like one of my hobbies which I love and I enjoy recording videos as well as writing over here.
 All of this was possible because of your support, constructive criticism, and honest feedback.
 It kept me motivated to upload and write almost every day, and I plan to keep doing that as long as I can.

 I'll be lying if I say I wasn't afraid about the response I would get, or the criticism I would face, but now I feel more confident and have full faith that I can carry on with the plans I have in mind for the blog as well as my channel.
+The feeling of getting a new subscriber almost every morning is just too addicting. ***New Mornings, New Subscribers***.

 # Some stats